encode/django-rest-framework/docs/api-guide/authentication.md

 # Third party packages

-The following third party packages are also available.
+The following third-party packages are also available.

 ## Django OAuth Toolkit